getgrav/grav-learn/pages/02.content/03.collections/docs.md

 !!
 If you wish to place multiple variables inline, you will need to separate sub-variables from their parents with `{}` brackets.
 You can then separate individual variables on that level with a comma.
 For example: `'@taxonomy': {category: [blog, featured], tag: [foo, bar]}`.
 In this example, the `category` and `tag` sub-variables are placed under `@taxonomy` in the hierarchy, each with listed values placed within `[]` brackets.
 Pages must meet **all** these requirements to be found.

 If you have multiple variables in a single parent to set, you can do this using the inline method, but for simplicity, we recommend using the standard method.
-Here is an example.
+Here is an example:

 [prism classes="language-yaml line-numbers"]
 content: